-- 8.3.3 KOHA Automated Library Management System is installed for managing the library collection and information services.
-Students can search the MUC Library catalogue, renew loans, view a module's reading lists and check their account status through the library portal (library.majancollege.edu.om).
+8.3.3 KOHA Automated Library Management System is installed for managing the library collection and information services.
+Students can search the MUC Library catalogue, renew loans, view a module's reading lists and check their account

+- status through the library portal (library.majancollege.edu.om).
 Students should approach library staff if they require any assistance. - 8.3.4 Three multi-function printers (photocopy, print and scan) are located in the Library for students to use.
 There are other MFPs located in N Block and S block.
 Students are granted RO 1 print credit each semester, and extra credit can be purchased from the library counter.
 We encourage students to print as little as possible, making use of the free scanning facility (instead of photocopying) and reading from the screen instead of printing. - 8.3.5 The Library has a comprehensive collection of over 23,000 texts and 130,000 digital information resources in the field of English Language, Linguistics, EFL, Management, Accounting, Finance Business, E-business, HRM, Marketing, Computing and IT and Applied and Social Sciences.

-8.4 ONLINE DATABASE
+8.4 ONLINE DATABASE (UOB ONLINE LEARNING RESOURCES)

 - 8.4.1 Links to all online resources are found on the Library Resources page on MOVE.
 You need to log into MOVE to gain access to these resources.
-The online resources include ProQuest and Masader. - 8.4.2 Masader is an online repository of e-books.
-It contains more than 150,000 e-books available for searching, and downloading full text. - 8.4.3 ProQuest Central is the largest, multidisciplinary, full-text online database available in the market today.
+The online resources include Masader. - 8.4.2 Masader is an online repository of e-books.
+It contains more than 150,000 e-books available for searching, and downloading full text.